Mathématique: Chapter 45

 “Colonel,” Lam said, “you’re entitled to representation during your questioning.”

 Lam stepped closer to the glass.
-“Choose Teal’c,” she said, low and intent.
+“Choose Teal’c.”

-“Name a lawyer that will be able to effectively help you combat a charge of brainwashing.
-The Jaffa have a method of recognizing and dealing with this.
-If you want to have any chance of exonerating yourself, you’re going to need to give them something that looks like a resolution.
+“Name a lawyer who can help you combat a charge of alien brainwashing.
+The Jaffa have a method of recognizing and dealing with coercive persuasion.
+If you want any chance of exonerating yourself, you’ll need to give them something that looks like a resolution.
 Teal’c has gone through this himself.
-Teal’c has identified coercive persuasion in others.
-Teal’c is the Jaffa Ambassador to Earth and for that reason alone has a lot of bureaucratic pull.
-Not to mention all he’s done for this planet.”
+Teal’c has identified it in others.
+Teal’c is the Jaffa Ambassador to Earth and has a lot of bureaucratic pull.”

-“You’re not responsible for something that was done to you,” Lam whispered.
+“You’re not responsible for something that was done to you,” Lam said, low and earnest.
 “You’re only responsible for your actions.
 And sometimes?
 Around here?
-Not even for those.
+Not even those.
 Remember that.
-Hold to that.”
+Hang onto that.”

 “Yeah.”

 “They’ll want a timeline from you.
 A timeline of what happened when you were on that planet with Telford.
-The things you’ve been dreaming about.
 They’ll need corroboration for that narrative.
 But once they get it, once you can pass the Tok’ra’s Za’tarc scan, once Teal’c clears you, they’ll let you out.”

 “Should they?”
 Young asked.